SafeHome.org may receive compensation from some providers listed on this page. Learn More

 We also bought one of Igloohome’s military-grade padlocks and installed it on our gym locker.
 Sure, our sweaty socks don’t need military-grade protection.
 That said, having a smart lock on our locker was convenient.
 When our racquetball partner wanted to borrow our racquet for a pickup game, we were able to give him access to our locker without leaving the comfort of our La-Z-Boy.

-Premium security doesn’t come cheap and Igloohome is no different.
-That military-grade padlock costs over $175 and our smart deadbolt cost $160.
-To us, the Igloohome’s advanced features make them worth the price.
+Premium security doesn’t come cheap, and Igloohome is no different.
+That military-grade padlock runs over $175, and our smart deadbolt came in at around $200.
+To us, Igloohome’s advanced features make them worth the price.
 For instance, every lock comes with a built-in alarm that sounds if someone tries to pry it off your door.
-They also come with emergency power options through a DC9V battery.
+They also include emergency power options through a 9V battery backup.

 Sure, you can go ahead and pick any smart lock from this list and your front door will be safer with easier access control.
 However, to pick the best smart lock for you, you’ll need to figure out which features are most important for your needs.

 Different features are going to matter more for you than they do for us.
-For instance, if you don’t have a Google Home Assistant device, you won’t care about that integration.
-Of course, there still are some features that everyone should look for.
-Here’s a list of the most common features people prioritize that you can use to figure out which features you want:
+For instance, if you don't have a Google Home device, you won't care about that integration.
+Of course, there are still some features that everyone should look for.
+Here's a rundown of the most common ones people prioritize:

 Those common features will point you in the right direction.
-Figuring out the specific features you and your family need is no easy task.
-So, let’s dig into how you can find the right lock with the right features that fits your budget next.
+Narrowing down the specific features you and your family actually need — and what fits your budget — takes a little more thought.
+Let's dig into exactly how to do that next.

 Finding smart locks that fit your budget and have the right features for your particular situation is no easy task.
 We aim to make it easier by hand-testing locks and giving you our honest opinions.
 Since everyone’s situation is unique, you’ll still need to make some decisions on your own.